CiscoDevNet/yang-explorer/README.md

    - On admin page, click *Device profiles* link
    - On User Profiles page, click *Add device profiles* link (top-right)
    - Add device credentials (device login info is not secured)
-      - Add device ssh info (Not used currently but required, you may add dummy info)
+      - Add device ssh info (Not used currently)
       - Add netconf credentials (Required for connecting to netconf server)
       - Add restconf credentials (Not used currently)
    - click *Save*